Importance of being active

 At the highest end of the tech scale is the mono-ski, best for those with good upper body strength and trunk balance.
 The skier sits in a molded shell mounted to a frame above a single ski with a shock absorber linking the frame to the ski.
 Two outriggers are used for balance and turning.

-Mono-skiing closely resembles stand-up skiing— the skier can become highly skilled, carving turns in tight formation and taking on the deep and the steep.
-You can ski all day without anyone's help; the mono-ski self-loads onto the chairlift.
+Mono-skiing closely resembles stand-up skiing — the skier can become highly skilled, carving turns in tight formation and taking on the deep and the steep.
+Ski all day without anyone’s help: The mono-ski self-loads onto the chairlift.

-The bi-ski, a bucket seating system similar to the mono-ski, sits atop two specially designed skis and can be balanced with attached or hand-held outriggers.
-Bi-skis are used by individuals who have more significant physical limitations and are tethered to an instructor, who skis behind them.
+The bi-ski, a bucket seating system similar to the mono ski, sits atop two heavily shaped skis and can be balanced with attached or hand-held outriggers.
+Bi-skis are used by individuals who have more significant physical limitations and are tethered or skied from behind by an instructor.

 The sit-ski, akin to a toboggan, works for people with even more significant limitations.
 Those with some hand function can steer the sit-ski with short ski poles and by leaning.
 The sit-ski is tethered to an instructor.